nsn90255/project/README.md

 # ./install
 ```
 ## Note
-This has only been tested on debian
+This has only been tested on debian and artix(openrc)
-# Use
-Do not use this for the love of god.
-# Deps
-git vim openjdk-17-jdk